 Lake Geneva & French Switzerland

 Lake Geneva, in the southwest and French-speaking corner of the country, is the Swiss Riviera.
 Separating France and Switzerland, the lake is surrounded by Alps and lined with a collage of castles, museums, spas, resort towns, and vineyards.
-Elegant French-style villas — with pastel colors, frilly balconies, and characteristic mansard roofs — give it an air of gentility.
 Explore the romantic Château de Chillon, fun, breezy Lausanne, and stylishly syncopated Montreux.
 Delve into the nearby French Swiss countryside, which offers up picturesque towns tucked into the folds of rolling green foothills, miles of vineyards, a high-mountain excursion at the Diablerets summit, and Gruyère cheese galore.

 At a Glance